BillRaymond/agile-in-action-minima/_posts/2023-07-25-return-to-agility-by-leading-with-the-customer.md

 We are excited to have Debbie Levitt, Founder of Delta CX and author of Customers Know You Suck, as a guest on today's podcast.

-In this episode, Debbie shares her passion for customer-focused teams and accountability.
-Bill and Debbie share relatable customer and user experience stories so you can learn the concepts.
+Bill and Debbie share relatable stories highlighting the challenges of maintaining a customer-centric focus, the need for early research and testing, and the importance of accountability in delivering high-quality products.

 Here is what you will learn:

-✅ How to measure success

-✅ The costs of poor quality
+✅ The importance of tying work to real customer problems and pain points

+✅ The need for early research and testing to ensure you are building the right solutions

-✅ The importance of having a problem statement
+✅ The role of accountability in driving better outcomes for customers

-✅ How to break the cycle of mediocrity and create better products

-🎉 How to ensure that teams remain customer-focused!
+🎉 How to ensure your teams remain customer-focused!

 ## Transcript